sailscastshq/docs.sailscasts.com/docs/slipway/bridge.md

 ## Upload field boundary

-An upload field describes what a future or installed upload renderer should do; it does not contain provider credentials:
+An upload field describes its file constraints and stores the resulting public URL.
+It does not contain provider credentials:

 ```js
 thumbnailUrl: {